 British Journal of Sports Medicine 2001;35342-343

-I suspect that this chemical is related to endorphins, driven by the parasympathetic nervous system and therefore is directly dependant upon the way we breathe.
-There is probably also a need for adequate foods containing phenylethylamine (not to be confused with phenylalinine) so that we get it synergized and balanced with other natural live substances.
+I suspect that this chemical is related to endorphins, driven by the parasympathetic nervous system and therefore is directly dependent upon the way we breathe.
+There is probably also a need for adequate foods containing phenylethylamine (not to be confused with phenylalanine) so that we get it synergized and balanced with other natural live substances.

 Over a period of time amines, which includes phenylethylamine, can build up in your system causing reactions that mimic allergies.
 That is why we take antihistamines when we get many allergic reactions.
 Hence the suggestion to get them as naturally, in foods, as possible.

 Fruits: Apple, apricot, blueberry, gooseberry, lime, peach, pear, rhubarb, strawberry.

 Vegetables: Asparagus, cabbage, carrot, celery, corn, cucumber, green beans, green pea, lettuce, lima beans, onion, peppers, potato, radish, soya bean, turnip.

 Nuts: Chestnut, horse chestnut, sunflower, pine nut, pistachio.